 Quality as an Algorithm: How I Evaluate Businesses

-The question "Is this a good company?" sounds simple.
-In practice, it is extraordinarily difficult to answer because the term "quality" is notoriously vague.
-Everyone has an intuitive sense of what makes a good company — but intuition is not a reliable compass when it comes to capital allocation.
+The question "is this a good company?" sounds simple.
+In practice, it is extraordinarily difficult to answer, because the term "quality" is notoriously vague.
+Everyone has an intuitive sense of what makes a good company — but intuition is an unreliable compass when capital is at stake.

-My approach is different: to operationalize quality as far as possible.
-Not as a rigid formula, but as a systematic framework that translates qualitative judgments into verifiable criteria.
-An algorithm in the figurative sense — a sequence of steps that leads to a reasoned assessment.
+My approach is to operationalize quality as far as possible: not as a rigid formula, but as a systematic framework that translates qualitative judgments into verifiable criteria.
+An algorithm in the figurative sense — a defined sequence of steps that leads to a reasoned assessment.

 The Five Dimensions of Quality

-After years of analyzing companies — first at AlleAktien, later through the work on Eulerpool — five dimensions have crystallized that reliably capture the quality of a business:
+After years of analyzing companies — first at AlleAktien, later through the work on Eulerpool — five dimensions have emerged that reliably capture the quality of a business:

 1. Return on Capital

-A company with a 25% ROIC effectively earns 25 cents per euro deployed.
-If it can reinvest those profits at 25%, it grows exponentially — this is compounding at the business level.
+A company with a 25% ROIC effectively earns 25 cents on every euro deployed.
+If it can reinvest those profits at the same rate, it grows exponentially — compounding at the business level.

 2. Competitive Position